Wild applause in Chicago. Stunned silence in Boston. Or numberless scenes like this when elections are won and lost all over the world.

 And, February 7 2016, my team, the Broncos, just won the Superbowl.

 Geshe Kelsang once told a sports lover how to watch games skillfully by rejoicing in the winners and having compassion for the losers.

-However, this is not a sports game.
+However, this is life, not politics, not a sports game.
 The truth is we are not on opposing teams, which means that there are no actual winners and there are no actual losers.
 I think this cartoon illustrates our actual situation pretty well:

-The President put this rather nicely and hopefully in his acceptance speech, when he said things like:
+The President put this rather hopefully in his acceptance speech a few years ago, when he said things like:

 “The task of perfecting our union moves forward because you reaffirmed… the belief that while each of us will pursue our own individual dreams, we are an American family and we rise or fall together as one nation and as one people.”